pranavpr/cardinfo.github.io/_posts/2020-02-29-bangalore-airport-domestic-lounge-review.md

 product: Bangalore Airport Domestic Lounge
 ---

-Bangalore Airport (BLR) Domestic Lounge is a makeshift arrangement after Plaza Premium and Above Ground Levell were shut down for refurbishment last year.
+Bangalore Airport (BLR) Domestic Lounge is a makeshift arrangement after Plaza Premium and Above Ground Levell lounges were shut down for refurbishment last year.
 Both these lounges are handed over to a new operator which is a joint venture between Gate Group and Travel & Food Services (TFS) India.
 Currently this new group is operating the temporary lounge, BLR Domestic Lounge, in one half where Plaza Premium used to operate.

 In this article I am reviewing the Bangalore Airport Domestic Lounge in detail.
 So without further ado, let's get started.